Quantum Computing and Preconditioners for Hydrological Linear Systems: Results

 \subsection{Test of Existing Quantum Preconditioners}

 Recently developed QLS algorithms provide a novel path to modeling the full complexity of fracture networks.
 Since a quantum computer with $n$ qubits can represent a $2^n$ dimensional vector, vast systems of equations can be solved with a small number of qubits.
-That is, for the 1km domain with a 1cm resolution problem described above, a quantum computer would require $O(\log(10^{15})\approx50)$ qubits, whereas a classical computer would require $O(10^{15})$ classical bits.
-This reduction in memory requirements gives the quantum approach an advantage for huge systems of equations and does not require meshes to be split across nodes, as is needed for classical approaches.
-Furthermore, the computational complexity of quantum linear systems algorithms can in some cases be exponentially better than the best classical counterparts.
+That is, for the 1km domain with a 1cm resolution problem described above, a quantum computer could require as few as $O(\log(10^{15})\approx50)$ qubits, whereas a classical computer would require $O(10^{15})$ classical bits.
+While additional quantum resources will likely be necessary, either in the form of ancilla qubits or quantum RAM, this highlights the raw potential of the quantum approach for the huge systems of equations necessary to accurately model realistic subsurface flow.
+Furthermore, the computational complexity of quantum linear systems algorithms can in some cases be exponentially better than the best classical counterparts~\cite{childs2017quantum}.

-The original QLS algorithm introduced by Harrow, Hassidim, and Lloyd (HHL)~\cite{harrow2009quantum} solves a sparse $N$-variable system of equations $Ax = b$ with a runtime of $O(\log(N) \kappa(A)^2)$, where $\kappa(A) := \|A\|\|A^{-1}\|$ is the condition number of $A$\footnote{In this work we use $\|A\|$ with no subscripts to refer to the 2-norm (or operator norm), i.e. $\|A\|\equiv \|A\|_2$, and explicitly use $\|A\|_F$ to refer to the Frobenius norm.}.
-The condition number describes how sensitive the system is to small perturbations, or equivalently, how much it can stretch or shrink an arbitrary vector.
-The best classical algorithm, the Conjugate Gradient method, runs in $O(N\sqrt{\kappa(A)})$ on sparse matrices, so the quantum algorithm provides an exponential speed-up when $\kappa(A)$ is small\footnote{For notational clarity, we often use `$\kappa$' alone to signify $\kappa(A)$.}.
+The original QLS algorithm introduced by Harrow, Hassidim, and Lloyd (HHL)~\cite{harrow2009quantum} solves a sparse $N$-variable system of equations $Ax = b$ with a runtime of $O(\log(N) \kappa(A)^2)$, where $\kappa(A) := \|A\|\|A^{-1}\|$ is the condition number of $A$ (in this work we use $\|A\|$ with no subscripts to refer to the 2-norm (or operator norm), i.e. $\|A\|\equiv \|A\|_2$, and explicitly use $\|A\|_F$ to refer to the Frobenius norm).
+The best classical algorithm, the Conjugate Gradient method, runs in $O(N\sqrt{\kappa(A)})$ on sparse matrices, so the quantum algorithm provides an exponential speed-up when $\kappa(A)$ is small (for notational clarity, we often use `$\kappa$' alone to signify $\kappa(A)$).